North Carolina Separation Agreements

 • What are some of the things that would be in a Separation Agreement?

-Most any marital issue you have can be resolved with a Separation Agreement but the most common issues are child issues like child custody, visitation and support, property division (who gets what personal property / real property), spousal support / alimony and issues of taxes, retirement, insurance and division of accounts and debts.
+Most any marital issue you have can be resolved with a Separation Agreement but the most common issues are child related issues like child custody, visitation and support, property division (who gets what personal property / real property), spousal support / alimony and issues of taxes, retirement, insurance and division of financial accounts and debts.

 • What are the Pros and Cons of Incorporating my Separation Agreement into my divorce judgment?

 A Separation Agreement is a private contract.
 Incorporation transforms your Separation Agreement into a Court Order.
 It also makes it a public record.
-This means it is easier to enforce and the penalty for violating a court order can be more sever than breaching a mere contract.
+This means it is easier to enforce and the penalty for violating a court order can be more severe than merely breaching a contract.
 So incorporation may be a good idea for you or it may not.
 If you have a Separation Agreement, we will need to review it to advise you.